lucidsoftware/piezo/README.md

 ###Stats
 Worker reports statistics to a [StatsD](https://github.com/etsy/statsd/) server if available.

-It also stores historical job execution data in pair of database tables defined in [create_history_tables.sql](worker/src/main/resources/create_history_tables.sql).
+It also stores historical job execution data in a pair of database tables defined in [create_history_tables.sql](worker/src/main/resources/create_history_tables.sql).
 These tables should be added to the same datasource as the standard quartz tables.

 ##Admin